libreForms/spec/spec.md

 #### Field Configs

-This component defines granular behavior for a given form field.
-For example, For example, on web-based implementations, this will provide details on whether only users with a certain role assignment be able to see a form field, whether the visibility or available options should depend on the values of another form field, whether to visually group this field with other fields, whether this form field should be used to trigger some other behavior in the underling implementation.
+This component defines granular behavior for a given form field.For example, on web-based implementations, this will provide details on whether only users with a certain role assignment are able to see a form field, whether the visibility or available options should depend on the values of another form field, whether to visually group this field with other fields, and whether this form field should be used to trigger some other behavior in the underlying implementation.

 ### Form Configs

 These components correspond to the metadata used to define behind-the-scenes form behavior.
 For example, they might be used to define how form data can be visualized, what user groups or roles are able to submit forms or view others' submitted forms, and whether to route form submissions through an approval process.

 ### Reserved characters
 As discussed above, this approach relies heavily upon the judicious use of reserved characters to denote aspects of the form that should not be made visible to end users but rather parsed in some other way.
-Typically, a leading undescore is used but can be replaced by implementers with a character better suited to their needs.
+Typically, a leading underscore is used but can be replaced by implementers with a character better suited to their needs.
 This reserved character should be employed in form configs and field configs but never employed in form names or field names.

 This approach allows implementers to build a few assumption into how they manage their forms.
 First, knowing that form field data will never contain the reserved character in the leading position allows the datastore to use that character for its own metadata, which may significantly overlap with or differ from the form and field configs.

 For example, let's say an implementer is employing a Document database to store form data.
 They want to store a nested metadata field, which they don't want to be treated like actual form data.
 They can add a field called `_metadata` during form post-processing with the confidence that this will not collide with any form fields.
 This is especially useful when you do not know the structure of the form data you are managing at the time of implementation.

-In addition, since form names should never contained the reserved character in the leading position, implementers can use this to retire forms submissions or mark them for deletion without removing them from the datatore entirely (`move COLLECTION.SUBMISSION_ID to _COLLECTION`), removing it from the forms that will be parsed by the system.
+In addition, since form names should never contain the reserved character in the leading position, implementers can use this to retire forms submissions or mark them for deletion without removing them from the datastore entirely (`move COLLECTION.SUBMISSION_ID to _COLLECTION`), removing it from the forms that will be parsed by the system.

 Field names should never include the reserved character in the leading position to ensure they are not incorrectly parsed as configs.